algorithmica-org/algorithmica/content/english/hpc/profiling/instrumentation.md

 One nuance here is that you can't measure the execution time of particularly quick functions this way.
 The `clock` function returns the current timestamp in microseconds ($10^{-6}$), and it does so by waiting to the nearest ceiled microsecond — so it basically takes up to 1000ns to complete, which is an eternity in the world of low-level optimization.

 As a workaround, you can invoke the function repeatedly in a loop, time the whole thing once, and then divide the total time by the number of iterations.
 You also need to ensure nothing gets cached or affected by similar side effects.
-This a rather tedious way of doing profiling, especially if you are interested in multiple small sections of the program.
+This is a rather tedious way of doing profiling, especially if you are interested in multiple small sections of the program.

 ```cpp
 #include <stdio.h>